 (2) If conduct constitutes an offence under subsection (1) and under a law of another State, a person who is convicted, found guilty or acquitted of the offence under that other law is not liable to be prosecuted for the offence under that subsection.

-[Section 187 amended by No. 49 of 2010 s.
+[Section 187 amended: No. 49 of 2010 s.
 85.]

 Part 7 — Employment of children